backstage/backstage/README.md

 Now start or restart `yarn start`, and you should be able to see the default page for your new plugin at [localhost:3000/my-plugin](http://localhost:3000/my-plugin).

-## Protobuf Definitions

-The protobuf definitions are all found in the `/proto` folder in the project root.
-They are used to generate code for gRPC communication for both the frontend and backend.
-The generated code is checked into version control though, so unless you want to change the protobuf definitions you don't need to install any tooling.

-Information about how to work with the protobuf definitions can be found inside [proto/README.md](proto/README.md).

 ## Documentation

 ## License